 How much is a fleet, precisely, and is the business large enough?
-This guideline does not mean that a company with only three or four vehicles does not need someone to act as a fleet manager.
+This guideline does not mean that a company with only three or four vehicles does not need someone to act as a small fleet manager.
 However, having an individual take on the responsibility of fleet vehicle management can be beneficial, no matter how many cars or trucks the company uses.

 Even with small businesses, employees can miss tasks, or problems arise that can take time away from employees who are busy with other activities.
 For example, if a company includes more vehicles or critical items are being pushed aside, it can be time for a designated fleet manager or an effective fleet management program.